noconnor/env/README.md

 # env
-Environment setup for mac osx
+Scripts for recreating a development Environment

 Script will install the following: